cancer-inequalities/Inequalities_in_life_expectancy_MethodsReview/README.md

-# Inequalities in life expectancy by educational percentiles: a review of methods and approaches
+# Inequalities in life expectancy by educational quantile groups: A review of methods and approaches
-This repository accompanies **“Inequalities in life expectancy by educational percentiles: a review of methods and approaches.”**
+This repository accompanies **“Inequalities in life expectancy by educational quantile groups: A review of methods and approaches.”**
 An open-access link to the paper will be added here once available.
 The replication files are primarily implemented in the R statistical programming language, with part of the workflow executed in Stata.